Governor's Palace (Williamsburg, Virginia): Destruction

 Around 1779, Governor Thomas Jefferson proposed the remodeling of the Palace in manner in keeping with his neoclassical ideals.
 The proposal would have added a temple-like portico to the front and back.

 However, in 1780, Jefferson urged that the capital of Virginia be relocated to Richmond for security reasons during the American Revolution.
 The new lodging for the governor adjacent to the current Virginia State Capitol building in Richmond is more modest in size and style, and is called the Governor's Mansion.

 On December 22, 1781, the main building was destroyed by a fire.
 At the time, it was being used as a hospital for wounded American soldiers following the nearby Siege of Yorktown.
 Some brick outbuildings survived the fire, but were demolished during the American Civil War so they could be salvaged for building materials by occupying forces.

-In the 1880s, as the C&O Railroad was building the Peninsula Extension east to Newport News, due to difficulties in acquiring right of way along the preferred route, temporary tracks were laid along Main Street/Duke of Gloucester Street in Williamsburg, passing through the area of the former Palace.
+In the 1880s, as the Chesapeake and Ohio Railway was building the Peninsula Extension east to Newport News, due to difficulties in acquiring right of way along the preferred route, temporary tracks were laid along Main Street/Duke of Gloucester Street in Williamsburg, passing through the area of the former Palace.